Darxo/Hardened/README.md

 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
 - **Battle Forged** no longer has any prerequisites.
 It no longer provide any Reach Ignore
+- **Bestial Vigor** is completely reworked.
+It is now called **Backup Plan** andand grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
+It has been removed from the **Wildling** perk group and added to the **Tactician** perk group at Tier 2
 - **Between the Ribs** no longer requires the attack to be of piercing type.
 It now also lowers your chance to hit the head by 10% for each surrounding character
+- **Blitzkrieg** now costs 9 Action Points (up from 7), 50 Fatigue (up from 30), no longer requires 10 usable fatigue on the targets.
+It no longer has a shared cooldown.
+It is now limited to being used once per battle instead of once per day
 - **Bloodlust** is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**